-Not everyone is going to be able to put an elevator in their home due to budget and size constraints, however for those who can manage it, an elevator can be a worthwhile investment – particularly in multi level homes.
-And in the right circumstances they can provide a good return on investment.
+Not everyone is going to be able to put an elevator in their home due to budget and size constraints, however, for those who can manage it, an elevator can be a worthwhile investment – particularly in multi-level homes.
+It may seem a little bourgeois, but in the right circumstances, they can provide a good return on investment.

-Throughout the house there are a lot of things that can be done to make life easier for people aging in place.
+Throughout the house, there are a lot of things that can be done to make life easier for people ageing in place.

 - Use levers instead of doorknobs throughout the house.

 - Widen doorways to make them more accessible to those who use walkers or are in wheelchairs.
 Also, consider pocket doors to create more space.

 - Minimize the number of floor transitions wherever possible to reduce tripping hazards.